 Habitat for Humanity International is a nonprofit, ecumenical housing ministry.
-HGHI seeks to eliminate poverty housing and homelessness from the world and to make decent shelter a matter of conscience and action.
-Habitat invites people of all backgrounds, races and religions to build houses together in partnership with families in need.
+HHI seeks to eliminate poverty housing and homelessness from the world and to make decent shelter a matter of conscience and action.
+Habitat invites people of all backgrounds, races, and religions to build houses together in partnership with families in need.
 Habitat has built more than 200,000 houses around the world, providing more than 1,000,000 people in more than 3,000 communities with safe, decent affordable shelter.

 Through volunteer labor and donations of money and materials, Nassau Habitat builds simple, decent houses with the help of the homeowner (partner) families.
-Habitat houses are sold to partner families at no profit, financed with affordable, no-interest loans.
-The homeowners’ monthly mortgage payments are used to build still more Habitat houses.
+Habitat houses are sold to partner families at no profit and financed with affordable, no-interest loans.
+The homeowners’ monthly mortgage payments are used to build more Habitat houses.

 Nassau Habitat is not a giveaway program.
 In addition to a down payment and the monthly mortgage payments, homeowners invest hundreds of hours of their own labor, sweat equity, into building their Habitat homes and Habitat homes of others.